nithya-kumar/CSC510_F17_Project/DESIGN.md

 ### Constraints
 The following constraints can be observed in the Scibot:
 * It will establish entitlements for different users and thus defining the permissions for all the users to do various tasks.
 Example: The Admin will have the functionality to create and assign tasks to different team members.
-The team members cannot create tasks thus limiting their entitlements.
+The team members cannot create tasks thus limiting their entitlements
 * SciBot can only interact with one user at a time.
-Thus it can take input from one user at a specific instant.
+Thus it can take input from one user at a specific instant
 * SciBot makes API calls to GitHub and Slack.
 It relies on GitHub and Slack API being statically incorporated into the functions.
-If any changes are made to the GitHub and Slack API, they will be needed to be manually updated in the bot.
+If any changes are made to the GitHub and Slack API, they will be needed to be manually updated in the bot
-* The SciBot can only use GitHub for version control.
+* The SciBot can only use GitHub for version control

 ### Additional patterns